 Rural Celebrations

 The big cities like Dublin do the large celebrating festivities that get national and worldwide attention, but the rural people in Ireland do their own thing for St. Patrick’s Day.
 The rural celebrations are much less commercialized and more in tune with the traditional celebrations of long ago.
 After church, families come home to have their special St. Patrick’s Day dinner (and, yes, corned beef and cabbage is one potential meat-and-vegetable combination they may enjoy).
-After that, what they do becomes a bit different from the city folk.
+After that, what they do becomes slightly different from the city folk.